Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2

 \section{Observations and Analysis}

-The InPTA has been monitoring 27 MSPs routinely using simultaneous observations in the 300$-$500 MHz (band 3) and 1260$-$1460 MHz (band 5) with a bandwidth of 200 MHz~\cite{Tarafdar22,Rana25}.
-The unique subarray capability of the upgraded Giant Metrewave Radio Telescope (uGMRT)~\cite{Gupta17} is utilized by InPTA to achieve this concurrency.
+The InPTA has been monitoring 27 MSPs routinely using simultaneous observations in the 300$-$500 MHz (band 3) and 1260$-$1460 MHz (band 5) \SC{bands,} \SC{as well as single band 3 observations at low frequency, all} with a bandwidth of 200 MHz\footnote{\SC{Band 1 (50-80 MHz) is not yet commissioned by uGMRT, while band 2 (120-250 MHz) is unsuitable for high-precision PTA science due to strong scattering and substantial radio frequency interferences (RFIs).
+Initial tests showed that band 4 (550–750 MHz or 650-850 MHz) observations in triple band or dual band configuration could not offer any better sensitivity or DM precision, and hence not considered.}}.
+The unique subarray capability of the upgraded Giant Metrewave Radio Telescope (uGMRT)~\citep{Gupta17} is utilized by InPTA to achieve this concurrency.